 About the Presenter

-Yana Tallon-Hicks is a queer pleasure-positive sex writer and educator who’s been stumbling her way through polyamorous, monogamous, and open relationships for over a decade.
+Yana Tallon-Hicks is a queer pleasure-positive sex writer and educator who’s been stumbling her way through polyamorous, monogamous, non-monogamous, and open relationships for over a decade.

 Her sex educational writings have appeared in both national and local publications and can be found most regularly in her weekly sex column, The V-Spot, on the back page of the Valley Advocate.